 For example, suppose that a member's spouse and a 12-year-old child are the current statutory beneficiaries.
 The annuity would be paid to the spouse, as the higher-ranking statutory beneficiary.
 If, in five years, the spouse becomes ineligible due to remarriage, the annuity would pass to the child, who would be 17 at the time.
 The annuity would be payable to the child until he or she reaches age 25.
 At that point, the benefit would terminate because there are no remaining statutory beneficiaries.

 8) Will the accidental death benefit annuity ever be less than the ordinary death benefit?

 No. If the last remaining statutory beneficiary dies or becomes ineligible and the total annuity payments have not yet equaled the ordinary death benefit, then the remaining difference would be payable as a lump sum to the last living statutory beneficiary, if any.
 If there is no such person, then this residual lump sum will be paid to the member’s distributees, who are the persons who would receive the member's assets if the member had died without a will.

 9) When must a member's death occur in order to qualify for the accidental death benefit?

 The law establishing the COVID-19 accidental death benefit stated that the member's death must occur on or before December 31, 2020.
-However, by executive order of the Governor in December 2020, members who die after December 31, 2020 and are otherwise eligible will also qualify, as provided in the order.
-This extension is subject to further modification or extension by the Governor and/or State Legislature.
+However, as a result of subsequent legislation, members who die on or before December 31, 2024 and are otherwise eligible will also qualify.
+This is subject to further modification by the Governor and/or State Legislature.